Ampang Park MRT station

-Ampang Park MRT station is a mass rapid transit (MRT) station in Kuala Lumpur that is served by RapidKL's MRT Putrajaya Line.
-The MRT station is situated on the former site of Ampang Park Shopping Centre as one of the three Putrajaya Line stations around the Kuala Lumpur City Centre (KLCC).
-It is also located opposite Intermark Mall along the busy stretch of Jalan Tun Razak.
+Ampang Park MRT station is an underground mass rapid transit (MRT) station in Kuala Lumpur that is served by Rapid KL's Putrajaya Line.
+The MRT station is named after and situated on the former site of the Ampang Park shopping centre as one of the three Putrajaya Line stations around the Kuala Lumpur City Centre (KLCC) subdistrict.
+It is also located opposite the Intermark Mall along the busy stretch of Jalan Ampang and Jalan Tun Razak.